tarleb/jog/README.md

 jog
 ===

-Traverse the pandoc AST; just like `walk`, but with element context and modified semantics.
+Traverse the pandoc AST; just like `walk`,  but with element contexts, more filter targets, and mutability semantics.

 Features
 --------